stevebillings/a/README.md

 ## C++ / Robotics

-For the last year+ I have been developing robotic software in my spare time using C++.
+For the last year+ I have been developing robot software in my spare time using C++.
 It took a while to develop my C++ skills to the point where I produced reasonably good code, but this code is getting to the point where I'm starting to feel pretty good about it:

 1. git clone https://github.com/stevebillings/wanderbot.git
 1. cd wanderbot